HR Glossary > Job Description

 Why is a job description essential?

-The company develops a JD after analyzing the job, which helps them set clear standards about a particular job position.
+After analyzing the job, the company develops a JD, which helps them set clear standards about a particular job position.
 When clear boundaries of roles, responsibilities, and criteria are set, it becomes easy for hiring managers to choose from different candidates.

-What are the must include in a job description?
+What must be included in a job description?

 As per the organization, the JD can change, but here mentioned are some common must-haves: